 - 750 hours of clinical experiences involving direct-patient care in one or more health care settings

 - Fundamentals of University Teaching workshop series

 - Academic Integrity Workshop and Graduate Academic Integrity Module (Graduate AIM)

 *Students are required to be on site at the School for 8 months while they complete their coursework.
-The clinical experience and research components of the degree can be completed off site
+The clinical experience and research components of the degree may be completed off site.

 Frequently asked MPharm questions